 mind" because any brain is a part of the Universe

-is partly possible through studying evolution of life
+is partly possible through the study of the evolution of life,

-Figurative art of the artist is 2 dimensional and
+Figurative art of the artist is two-dimensional and

 where the line is mostly important.